JuliaDynamics/Associations.jl/docs/src/examples/examples_predictive_asymmetry.md

 ### Conditional analysis

 What happens if we compute$\Delta A_{X \to Z}$?
-We'd maybe expect there to be some information transfer $X \to Z$, even though ther are not directly linked, because information is transferred through $Y$.
+We'd maybe expect there to be some information transfer $X \to Z$, even though they are not directly linked, because information is transferred through $Y$.

 ```@example example_pa1